 Your account has been compromised.
 Please call this number to reset your password.

 The visher hopes you’ll hear the message and panic.
-Typically, when you dial the number they leave, you hear an automated recording which asks for information like bank account numbers and/or other sensitive information.
+Typically, when you dial the number they leave, you hear an automated recording that asks for information like bank account numbers and/or other sensitive information.

-Another example is a phone call about a free offer or telling you that you’ve won a prize.
+Another vishing attack example is a phone call about a free offer or telling you that you’ve won a prize.
 But in order to redeem the freebie, you must first pay for shipping and handling.
 A third example is a call saying you’ve won a prize such as a cruise or Disney vacation.
 To claim your prize, you’re told to first pay a redemption fee.
 Often, they ask you to give your credit card number over the phone.

 Other vishing scams include things like: